 We further evaluated how the magnitude of stochasticity in the system (as measured by the error term εt) influenced algorithm performance.
 For generalizability of our simulation results, we simulated error as a percentage of the mean population size, rather than as absolute value (as described in the model above that we used for fitting the DSD).
 For each annual population size in the simulated dataset, a random value was selected from a normal curve of mean 0 and standard deviation of τ (where τ = 1%, 2%, 5%, 10%, 15%) and multiplied by the expected population size generated from the deterministic portion of the model.

-We ran these simulations with all noise (τ) levels across all percent change values for r and K (with other parameters held at base values) for a total of additional 50 scenarios (five percent noise values with five percent changes in r and five percent changes in K).
+We ran these simulations with all noise (τ) levels across all percent change values for r and K (with other parameters held at base values) for a total of 50 additional scenarios (five percent noise values with five percent changes in r and five percent changes in K).
 Finally, we tested the impact of time series length by modifying the length of the simulated time series at five-year intervals over a range from 15 – 30 years (as the number of break point allows) while holding all other parameters constant, for four additional scenarios.
 We generated 250 simulated datasets for each of the 94 possible scenarios assuming breakpoint combinations with 0, 1, 2 and 3 breaks.
 Break point locations were randomly selected from within the set of possible time points.
 In total, we generated 93,572 data sets that we examined with our DSD algorithm.
 (Note that 94,000 simulations were run but simulations for higher numbers of break points in shorter time series occasionally failed; results for such combinations are not presented).

 We evaluated the DSD algorithm’s performance for all test scenarios by examining its ability to identify the true break points within the set of the best fitting break point combinations (i.e. the top ranked break point combination and those break point combinations whose AICc values fell within two units of the top ranked).
 We also examined the performance of the break-point weighting tool by calculating the average weightings of all true and erroneous break points identified in the top performing model(s) across all runs of a given scenario.